All Articles

 Before you read this, pause and take a look at everything you’ve learned in the past month.

-👀 Take a close look at what you’ve learned…
+Go ahead, take a close look at what you’ve learned.

 Of course not.
 Unless you’re an unusually studious and visually-oriented notetaker there’s nothing for you put your eyeballs on and look at.
 We humans haven’t come up with a way to visually show a learning journey.